openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `x509_san_uri`: When the Client Identifier Scheme is `x509_san_uri`, the Client Identifier MUST be a URI and match a `uniformResourceIdentifier` Subject Alternative Name (SAN) [@!RFC5280] entry in the leaf certificate passed with the request.
 The request MUST be signed with the private key corresponding to the public key in the leaf X.509 certificate of the certificate chain added to the request in the `x5c` JOSE header [@!RFC7515] of the signed request object.
 The Wallet MUST validate the signature and the trust chain of the X.509 certificate.
 All Verifier metadata other than the public key MUST be obtained from the `client_metadata` parameter.
 If the Wallet can establish trust in the Client Identifier authenticated through the certificate, e.g. because the Client Identifier is contained in a list of trusted Client Identifiers, it may allow the client to freely choose the `redirect_uri` value.
 If not, the `redirect_uri` value MUST match the Client Identifier.

-To use `client_id_scheme` values `entity_id`, `did`, `verifier_attestation`, `x509_san_dns`, and `x509_san_uri`, Verifiers MUST be confidential clients.
+To use the Client Identifier Schemes `https`, `did`, `verifier_attestation`, `x509_san_dns`, and `x509_san_uri`, Verifiers MUST be confidential clients.
 This might require changes to the technical design of native apps as such apps are typically public clients.

-Other specifications can define further values for the `client_id_scheme` parameter.
+Other specifications can define further Client Identifier Schemes.
 It is RECOMMENDED to use collision-resistant names for such values.

 ## Request URI Method `post` {#request_uri_method_post}